google/gke-policy-automation/docs/user-guide.md

 default credentials
 * To use credentials from service account key file pass `--creds` parameter with a path to the file.

+### Required IAM roles

-The minimum required IAM role is `roles/container.clusterViewer` on a cluster projects.
+* The minimum required IAM role is `roles/container.clusterViewer` on a cluster projects
+* For cluster discovery the `cloudasset.assets.searchAllResources` permission is needed on a target projects, folders or organization.
+This permission is included, among others, in a `roles/cloudasset.viewer` role

 ## Cluster commands